cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 ## Connection configuration

 Connection configuration is specified as `connected to` followed by a comma-separated list of absolute or relative positions; relative positions are related to the block being configured.
-It is also possible to specify a block label:
+It is also possible to specify a [block reference](#referencing-blocks):

 ```
     @bridge-conveyor     at (0, 0) connected to (0, 2)    // Connects to the bridge at (0, 2)